pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 Once you have a sheet that contains survey data, you can run this procedure again to re-import the surveys, and only rows that don't yet exist in the sheet will be imported.
 The `_id` field is used as the unique row identifier; to change this, you can edit the value of KOBO_PK_FIELD.

-The developer API token is hard-coded in a script file for the purposes of this demo.
+The developer API token (or the username/password if you choose basic authentication) is hard-coded in a script file for the purposes of this demo.
 In production code, you would probably want to obtain the value in some other way (e.g. prompt the user for it).

-This script works for all form datatypes that I've encountered in the surveys I have access to; however there are probably other datatypes that would need to be added to the script.
+This script works for all form datatypes that I've encountered in the surveys I have access to; however there are probably other datatypes for which support will need to be added.

 ## Using OAuth2